mrzjordan16/TalosOS-Homelab-Dev/README.md

 | `TS_AUTH_KEY` | Tailscale auth key | "tskey-auth-XXX-XXXX-XXXXX-XXXXXXX-XXXXX" |
 | `WORKER_NODE_IP` | Worker node static IP | "192.168.1.101/24" |
 | `WORKER_NODE_TS_IP` | Worker node Tailscale IP | "100.63.xxx.xxx" |

+## ℹ️ Important Notes

+- All management operations (talosctl, kubectl) must be performed from the remote management machine
+- The cluster nodes run TalosOS in immutable mode, meaning:
+  - No direct SSH access to nodes
+  - All configuration changes must be made through talosctl
+  - System updates are atomic and require reboot
+- The remote machine serves as the single point of management for the entire cluster
+- Ensure the remote machine has reliable network connectivity to both cluster nodes